 Is the West Desert safe for travel?
 Yes!
 If you take a tour of the West Desert, as I did, you will enjoy a fully private transfer from the door of your hotel directly to the campsite.

 Although Egypt’s border regions are known areas unsafe for tourists since they’re pretty much surrounded by areas of contention on all sides with Sudan, Israel, Palestine, and Libya.
-The West Desert and White Desert National Park within it are not areas of conflict.
+The White Desert National Park is not an area of conflict.

 The West Desert is close to the Libyan/Egyptian border but you need a special permit from the Egyptian Ministry to go anywhere near it.